zibler/blog/2021-02/colemak.md

 I have also noticed a little tension on my right hand.
 I have read online that this could be due to the extra strain the pinky and ring fingers are.
 I believe that is the case, so I will give it some time.
 Another thing I did was to switch back the backspace key from the capslock location to its original place.
 I had to do this because I still use QWERTY and I use a dedicated keyboard for it.
 I find it easy to switch between layouts if I also switch keyboards.

+## Week 2

+This is my second week.
+I have been practicing online throughout the day.
+Today I actually typed most of the day using Colemak.
+For the most part I actually managed fine.
+A couple of times I switched to QWERTY just because I needed the speed (perhaps the break!).
+When doing so, it actually took a bit of time to go back.
+It was not instant, but I managed.
+I actually use a different keyboard just to try to trick my brain.
+It seems to help.

+Another thing I did this week is configure my keyboard to have two backspace keys: the original and the capslock key.
+This helped with switching between layouts.

 and if you are wondering....yes...I wrote this with colemak